lindseygu/cse15l-lab-reports/labreport5.md

 ## Lab report 5: Researching a different command from lab report 3
 In lab report 3, I originally researched the `grep` command, so in this lab report I'm going to research the `find` command options.
+The website I'm looking at is [https://man7.org/linux/man-pages/man1/find.1.html](https://man7.org/linux/man-pages/man1/find.1.html)
 ### find -name command
 the first command I chose is:
 ```